 So look at the table of contents and quick jump straight to the topic you want to read now.

 Table of Contents

 Chebe powder has been used historically for hair within the cultures of Fulani, Tuareg and Bassara Arab tribes in Africa.

 It is gotten from a shrub called Croton Zambesicus also known as Lavender Croton.
-This shrub is predominant in some parts of Africa especially Republic of Chad, Gambia, Ghana, Nigeria, and Burkina Faso.
+This shrub is predominant in some parts of Africa especially Nigeria, Gambia, Chad Republic and Ghana.

-Another plant chebe powder can be processed from is Croton Gratissimus (Lavender Feverberry).
+Another plant chebe powder can be processed from is Lavender Feverberry, also known as Croton Gratissimu.
 This plant is found in Namibia and most northern parts of southern Africa.
 The plant is roasted, pounded and sieved to obtain the chebe powder.

 These chebe shrubs are tropical plants that usually grow in the rocky areas.
 This explains why it doesn’t grow in every regions of these countries mentioned above.

 Chebe Powder Benefits